-People have been living in this area for millennia.
-Indigenous people, including the nearby Snoqualmie tribe, have lived in this area for thousands of years.
-The Snoqualmie People spoke the Southern dialect (txwelšucid) of Lushootseed, and though there are few people who still speak it fluently, efforts to revive the language are underway.
+People have been living in this area for millennia, including the nearby Snoqualmie tribe.
+The Snoqualmie People speak the Southern dialect (txwelšucid) of Lushootseed, and there are efforts to revitalize the language and culture.

 The westside mountain forests provided-and continue to provide-shelter, food, water, medicine, and other important resources for indigenous peoples that call them home.
-Tribes alter the forests around them, both deliberately and accidentally.
 In some areas of Washington tribes purposefully set fires in forests and meadows to encourage the growth of certain plants that were used for food, medicine, or weaving.
 Fires in the understory also improved hunting grounds, and kept plant diseases under control.